By Vlad Cuc, specialist in company formation matters

 Companies can opt to register for GST with the tax authorities if the business’ turnover has not exceeded 1 million S$ and if it exports the goods it produces.
 Financial institutions providing money services that are considered international services are not required to register for GST in Singapore.
 Companies opting to register for VAT in Singapore have the possibility to claim for refund of the input tax.

-In order to register for GST in Singapore, companies must file certain forms that vary depending on the type of structure.
+In order to register for GST in Singapore in 2021, companies must file certain forms that vary depending on the type of structure.
 Foreign companies must appoint a local agent to file the documents on their behalf.
 The registration process will take about 3 weeks to complete.

 Companies register for the value added tax in Singapore are required to file VAT returns with the Inland Revenue Authority in the city-state on a quarterly basis.
 In order to do that they must file Form GST F5 which must contain information about the total sales, exports and purchases from the local companies registered for GST.
 Singapore companies must also indicate the amount claimed as a GST refund.
 The GST F5 must be filed electronically.
 Also, company representatives must be aware that GST schemes and incentives are available for each industry.